 - In this way, we recall our Baptism, remember we have died with Christ, invoke the Blessed Trinity, give thanks for the forgiveness of our sins and for being made a child of God, ask for more life-giving grace, and can receive actual graces from God.

 - It is understandable if we often do this without thinking, by habit, but it is also good to do it fully consciously from time to time.

-- We can bring holy water home and have a font by our front door to bless ourselves upon entering and exiting our homes.
-We can bless ourselves with it before going to bed to live holy purity and to prepare for death.
+- We can bring holy water home and have a font inside our front door to bless ourselves upon entering and exiting our homes.
+We can bless ourselves with it before going to bed to help us live holy purity and to help us prepare ourselves for death.

 - These are some ways the sacramental of holy water prepares us “to receive the fruit of the sacraments” and to “sanctify different circumstances of life.”

 The Homiletic Directory also recommends these Catechism points and themes for the Second Sunday of Ordinary Time:

 - CCC 604-609: Jesus the Lamb of God who takes away sins of all